Category Archives: River Road

 https://chathamchoice.org/2024/12

-Better yet, tell the Mayor & Council to set aside this ill-conceived scheme and concentrate on urgent business, including meeting our affordable housing quota without overburdening our wallets and infrastructure, improving the master plan, and figuring out if there’s a way to turn the Stanley Church into an asset instead of a money pit.
+Better yet, tell the Mayor & Council to set aside this ill-conceived scheme and concentrate on urgent business, including meeting our affordable housing quota without overburdening our wallets and infrastructure.

 Pitiful